-- 1. Park the vehicle on a level surface approximately 7.6 meters (25 feet) from a vertical wall or screen directly in front of it.
+- 1. Park the vehicle directly in front of a wall or screen on a level surface, approximately 25 feet (7.6 meters) away.

 - (1) Eight feet

 - (2) Center height of lamp to ground

 - (3) Twenty five feet

 - (4) Horizontal reference line

-- 2. Measure the height of the headlamp bulb center from the ground and mark a 2.5 meter (8 foot) horizontal reference line on the vertical wall or screen at this height (a piece of masking tape works well). - 3.
-Turn on the low beam headlamps to illuminate the wall or screen and open the hood. - 4.
-On the wall or screen you will observe an area of high intensity light.
+- 2. Measure the height of the headlamp bulb center from the ground and mark an 8 foot (2.4 meter) horizontal reference line on the vertical wall or screen at this height (a piece of masking tape works well). - 3.
+Turn on the low beam headlamps to illuminate the wall or screen and open the hood.

+4. On the wall or screen you will observe an area of high intensity light.
 The top of the high intensity area should touch the horizontal reference line, if not, the beam will need to be adjusted.